Novel Coronavirus (COVID-19)

 - If you are sick with “cold” symptoms, please do not go the emergency department.
 The emergency department is for emergencies only!

-- If you are concerned that you may have COVID-19, please call Porcupine Health Unit who will determine whether or not you need testing.
+- If you are concerned that you may have COVID-19, please call the phone number for your community listed above and they will determine whether or not you need testing.

 - Screening and testing are being done in the community to reduce the spread of the virus.
 If you will be or have been tested please self-isolate, this means staying home!